project-eval/front-end/README.md

 ProjectEval - Front End
 =====================================

-##Don't Just Learn.
-Create!
-ProjectEval is an engaging new way to learn coding.
-Complete a series of fun coding challenges that leave you with an actual working application.
-After that, you can see other coders’ solutions and see how they did it!

-Nervous?
-Don’t be.
-This should be fun!
-We encourage you to share your solutions with the community, but if you’ve got cold feet, we let you hide your solutions.

-###Push to GitHub
-Happy with your work?
-Push that sucker straight to your GitHub account with a single click.
+ProjectEval is a new take on code learning sites.
+Users can learn a new language/framework, or just sharpen their skills, by completing sets of coding challenges that actually add up to a working application.
+Once a project's set of challenges are complete, the user can push the app to their GitHub page with a click of a button.
 BOOM.

 ---